LittleCarlito/littlecarlito.github.io/readme.md

 - **Physics Integration** - Seamless integration with Rapier3D for realistic physical interactions
 - **Developer Experience** - Comprehensive tooling for debugging and analyzing 3D applications

+## 🌐 GitHub Pages Deployment

+This project is deployed to GitHub Pages at [https://littlecarlito.github.io/threejs_site/](https://littlecarlito.github.io/threejs_site/).

+For information on how the GitHub Pages deployment works and how to test it locally, see the [GitHub Pages documentation](documentation/github-pages.md).

 ## 🏗️ Project Structure

 ```